Furglitch/WindowsSetup/README.md

 If you already have Java installed...
 * Open terminal as an administrator and run `java -jar path/to/WindowsSetup.jar`
+* Or run 'run.bat' as an administrator.
+It should detect you already have Java and run

 ## Dependencies
 * [JFormDesigner/FlatLaf](https://github.com/JFormDesigner/FlatLaf) - Dark Theme